Noaaan/MythicMetals/PATCHNOTES.md

 Added the Prometheum Bouquet and the Carmot Stone, which replace the storage blocks when being used to upgrade the Mythril Drill (NEW!).

+The Carmot Stone can be obtained rarely when mining Carmot ores (NEW!, 4% base chance of dropping, scales with Luck).

 ## Prometheum Rework
 This update includes a small rework to Prometheum, rewarding the player if they give it some attention.
 To clarify, these are the current (and new) abilities of Prometheum: